APPENDIX - Fringe Spacing Geometry Module

 8.4.3 Interpretation

-• At 10 MHz, a ~15 m shift in Erin's effective scattering centroid shifts fringes by half a period.
-This is stringent — comparable to (or tighter than) typical uncertainty in publicly reported storm-center positions (though the "effective scattering centroid" is a different quantity that depends on the ionospheric conductivity distribution, not the storm center).
+• At the highest-frequency sensitivity case carried here (10 MHz), a ~15 m shift in Erin's effective scattering centroid shifts fringes by half a period.
+This is the stringent edge of the envelope, not the universal closure condition.
+It is comparable to (or tighter than) typical uncertainty in publicly reported storm-center positions, though the "effective scattering centroid" is a different quantity that depends on the ionospheric conductivity distribution rather than the storm center itself.

 • At 2.6 MHz, the tolerance relaxes to ~58 m — still tight but more forgiving.